indmdev/Free-Telegram-Store-Bot/README.md

 12. Completed

-# Note: Use this program only for legal purposes (s), InDMDev is not and will not be responsible for any illegal activity you use this program for.
+# Note: Use this program only for legal purposes, InDMDev is not and will not be responsible for any illegal activity/activities you indulge use this program.

 # MAKE THE WORLD A BETTER PLACE 🙏